GSI-Fing-Udelar/tectonic/docs/ini_config.md

 * `libvirt_external_network`: CIDR block of the external bridged network, if appropriate.
 Static IP addresses are assigned sequentially to lab entry points.
 Default: `192.168.44.0/25`.
-* `libvirt_proxy`: Proxy configuration to use inside guest machines, if necessary for web access.
-Default: no proxy.

 ### [elastic] section:
 * `elastic_stack_version`: Elastic Stack version to use.
 Use `latest` for latest version or assign a specific version.
 Default: `latest`.